BibliothecaDAO/Frontinus-House-Docs/FH Rounds Criteria/fh-round-4.md

 # Build within the Realms Autonomous World
-An open round where builders are encouraged to propose any idea they believe will benefit the BibliothecaDAO ecosystem.
+An open round where builders are encouraged to propose any idea they believe will benefit the BiblioDAO ecosystem.
 Anyone with an ETH address is welcome to propose.
-Once the proposing period is complete, BibliothecaDAO members will vote on their favorite proposals.
+Once the proposing period is complete, BiblioDAO members will vote on their favorite proposals.
 The proposals with the most votes will get funded.
 Learn more at realms.world

 ### Example Projects
 - Build Dune dashboards showcasing Eternum or Loot survivor onchain data